-Note that the programme outlined below reflects the Accelerated Transport Programme-basie funding package in the Draft Regional Land Transport Plan (RLTP) and the Auckland Council's Draft Long-term Plan 2015-2025.
+Note that the programme outlined below reflects the basic funding package in the Draft Regional Land Transport Plan (RLTP) and the Auckland Council's Draft Long-term Plan 2015-2025.
 Additional funding identified in the Auckland Plan funding envelope (which is detailed in the Draft Long-term Plan) would enable a more comprehensive programme to be implemented.